networq/website/first-graph.md

 ## Worked example

-This work-through will create an imaginary traditional school headed by Barak Obama.
+This work-through will create an imaginary school headed by Barack Obama.

 ### 1. Create a directory